-Rule 2: If you have a dominant strategy, then use it.

-Rule 3: Eliminate any dominated strategies from consideration, and go on doing so successively.

-Rule 4: Look for an equilibrium, a pair of strategies in which each player's action is the best response to the other's.
+- Rule 1: Look ahead and reason back. - Rule 2: If you have a dominant strategy, then use it. - Rule 3: Eliminate any dominated strategies from consideration, and go on doing so successively. - Rule 4: Look for an equilibrium, a pair of strategies in which each player's action is the best response to the other's.